denten-books/plain-text/main.md

 to try to create the reverse effect by reducing the fidelity of video to 24 frames per second).

-The soap-opera effect suggests few aftereffects for the media scholar.
+The soap-opera effect suggests few conclusions for the media scholar.
 First, that notions of aesthetic quality are, at least in part, bound to the material properties of the medium and to the processes of acculturation associated with the corresponding viewing practices.
 MCFI-enhanced cinema looks cheap because it begins to approach the physical conditions of soap-opera video viewing and production.
-Anecdotal evidence implicates higher-level aspects of cinema appreciation, that should not at first glance be tied to the medium.
-The quality of acting and dialog for example, seem to degrade along with perceived visual debasement in the process of adding extra frames into the picture.
+Anecdotal evidence implicates higher-level aspects of cinema appreciation that should not at first glance be tied to the medium.
+The process of interpolating frames  seems to degrade the quality of acting and dialog along with perceived degradation of picture quality.

 The second effect challenges popular notions of the digital as a condition that reduces the continuous, analog world into more discrete, discontinuous